This page contains affiliate links. Please read our disclosure for more info.

 Once you’ve joined the queue, you’ll be given a boarding group and notified via the app when it’s time to ride (you’ll have one hour to return).
 We found that the estimated ride time usually came down (on one extreme occasion a 6.30pm estimate came down to 2.30pm).

-You could also pay for Individual Lightning Lane, but you’ll only need this if you only have one day at Epcot and want to ride it twice (and really, you might!).
+You could also pay for Lightning Lane Single Pass, but you’ll only need this if you only have one day at Epcot and want to ride it twice (and really, you might!).
+Book at least four days in advance if possible.

 Bonus Tip: Head right when you enter the pre-story area to get out and on the ride more quickly.